What if I say I shall not wait?

 Or who died yesterday!

-We are busy working to bring Emily Dickinson's "What if I say I shall not wait?" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "What if I say I shall not wait?" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "What if I say I shall not wait?" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.